kevllino/WanWiki/Welcome-to-Wanchain-How-To-Use-(GUI)-Guide.md

 ### We now show you HOW-TO-DO it step by step (Accounts) ：
 You can always find your accounts & application data at backups.
->Click File -> Backups -> Accounts /Application data
+>Click File -> Backup -> Accounts /Application data

 ![Markdown](http://i2.bvimg.com/625003/32eea5b1c2972c28.png)